fourhu/pulsar-admin-openapi-go/docs/DispatchRate.md

 NewDispatchRateWithDefaults instantiates a new DispatchRate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDispatchThrottlingRateInByte

-`func (o *DispatchRate) GetDispatchThrottlingRateInByte() int64`

-GetDispatchThrottlingRateInByte returns the DispatchThrottlingRateInByte field if non-nil, zero value otherwise.

-### GetDispatchThrottlingRateInByteOk

-`func (o *DispatchRate) GetDispatchThrottlingRateInByteOk() (*int64, bool)`

-GetDispatchThrottlingRateInByteOk returns a tuple with the DispatchThrottlingRateInByte field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDispatchThrottlingRateInByte

-`func (o *DispatchRate) SetDispatchThrottlingRateInByte(v int64)`

-SetDispatchThrottlingRateInByte sets DispatchThrottlingRateInByte field to given value.

-### HasDispatchThrottlingRateInByte

-`func (o *DispatchRate) HasDispatchThrottlingRateInByte() bool`

-HasDispatchThrottlingRateInByte returns a boolean if a field has been set.

 ### GetDispatchThrottlingRateInMsg